raspberrypilearning/sensing-science/README.md

 ![](cover.png)

 In this resource, students will investigate various concepts from Physics, Chemistry and Biology, using the Raspberry Pi and a Sense HAT.
-This resource contains lessons appropriate for KS3 and KS4 students, although some may require more supervision that others.
+This resource contains lessons appropriate for KS3 and KS4 students, although some may require more supervision than others.

 ## Licence